malekex6/data-streaming-insights/README.md

-# Data Streaming Insights: Real-Time Sales & Transactions Analytics
+# Data Streaming Insights: real-time sales & transactions analytics

 This project is a real-time streaming analytics platform focused on **sales data** and **transaction events**.
 It ingests, processes, and analyzes sales transactions as they happen, providing instant business insights and dashboards.
 Built on Google Cloud Platform, it shows modern data engineering for retail, e-commerce, or any domain with high-velocity sales data.